Is Heart Disease Genetic?

-Researchers at the UCLA Cardiovascular Theme are investigating and contributing to our understanding of the genetic basis of cardiac disease.
+Researchers at the UCLA Cardiovascular Theme are investigating and contributing to our understanding of the genetic basis of heart disease.

-Heart failure is the epidemic of the 21st century with almost 20 million people globally and more than 6 million people in the United States carrying the diagnosis.
-More than 600,000 individuals are annually diagnosed with heart failure in the US alone—and once a diagnosis is made, the 5-year survival rate is close to 50% despite optimal medical therapy.
-Despite major advances in medical technology and science, little is known about genes that can affect survival or denote accelerated progression of disease.
-The UCLA Cardiovascular Theme uses comprehensive genomics, systems biology and multi -omics approaches to solve such questions.
+Heart disease is the epidemic of the 21st century with almost 20 million people globally and more than 6 million people in the United States carrying the diagnosis.
+More than 600,000 individuals are annually diagnosed with heart disease in the US alone—and once a diagnosis is made, the 5-year survival rate is close to 50% despite optimal medical therapy.
+Despite major advances in medical technology and science, little is known about genes that can affect survival or denote accelerated progression of heart disease.
+The UCLA Cardiovascular Theme uses comprehensive genomics, systems biology and multi-omics approaches to solve such questions.

 One example of a condition caused by genetic mutations that run in families is hypertrophic cardiomyopathy.
 This is the disorder often associated with sudden death in young athletes.